-Risk Description How We Manage It Severity of Risk (RYG) А Significant / high risk systems of internal control fail and go unaddressed.
+Risk Description How We Manage It Severity of Risk (RYG) Α Significant / high risk systems of internal control fail and go unaddressed.
 The audit planning process ensures that audit resources are directed to areas of most significance / highest risk.
-Green (tolerable). В The audit plan is unachievable.
+Likelihood - Green Impact - Yellow Severity of Risk - Green (tolerable) В The audit plan is unachievable.
 Available resources have been considered and optimised; and there is a continuous review process in place to monitor plan delivery.
 Regular updates are provided to Audit & Member Standards Committee.
-Green (tolerable) С D Ε
+Likelihood - Green Impact - Yellow Severity of Risk - Green (tolerable) С D Е

+Background documents

-Background documents Accounts and Audit Regulations 2015 Financial Procedures Rules
+Accounts and Audit Regulations 2015

+Financial Procedures Rules